Donald Trump Says Kim Kardashian Has A ‘Good Heart,’ Denies Helping Kanye West’s Election Campaign

 He said the Keeping Up With the Kardashians star “recommended certain people” like Alice Johnson, “to get out of prison.
 They were in prison for a long time, a long, long time.
 It should have never happened.”

-According to him, he took her suggestions seriously because he believes the mother-of-four has “a good heart.
-And I like Kanye very much.”
+According to him, he took her suggestions seriously because he believes the mother-of-four has “a good heart,” and he likes her husband “very much.”

-CBS News shared a clip of the press conference via their official Twitter account that captured the exchange and the president’s glowing words about the celebrity couple.
+CBS News shared a clip of the press conference via their official Twitter account.
+The footage documents the exchange and the president’s glowing praise for the celebrity couple.

 GOP operatives are helping Kanye West's attempts to get on state ballots for the election.
 Trump says he has played no part in encouraging West's potential presidential run: "I like Kanye very much.
 I have nothing to do with him getting on the ballot." https://t.co/Nj065CIsxp pic.twitter.com/AazZez66Mp